To understand the difference between an ad campaign and a brand platform, consider the difference between a movie and a movie franchise.

-After 30 years in the advertising business at creatively driven agencies like Fallon, GSDM and The Martin Agency, Luke Sullivan is now chair of the advertising department at the Savannah College of Art and Design (SCAD).
+After 30 years in the advertising business at creatively driven agencies like Fallon, GSDM and The Martin Agency, Luke Sullivan is a professor in the advertising department at the Savannah College of Art and Design (SCAD).

 Luke is author of a popular advertising book Hey Whipple, Squeeze This: A Guide to Creating Great Advertising, and the blog heywhipple.com.
 Luke is also the author of Thirty Rooms To Hide In: Insanity, Addiction, and Rock ‘n’ Roll in the Shadow of the Mayo Clinic published by the University of Minnesota Press.